• Skip to primary navigation

 Share

-Indulge in the perfect dinner option with our tantalizingly hearty Pumpkin Salad that promises to leave you feeling nourished and invigorated for hours on end.
-We have roasted tender pumpkin cubes, generously coating them with an array of exquisite Moroccan spices.
-The result is a harmonious blend of flavours that will transport your taste buds to distant lands.
+Try our hearty Pumpkin Salad it will leave you feeling nourished and energized for hours.
+We roast tender pumpkin cubes, generously coating them with a blend of exquisite Moroccan spices.
+The result?
+A harmonious explosion of flavours.
+Enjoy!

 Jump to Recipe Jump to Video Print Recipe